shiyan14712/Real-Time-Portrait-Segmentation/README.md

-# Real-Time-Portrait-Segmentation
+# Real-Time-Portrait-Matting
-A real-time portrait segmentation project.
+A real-time portrait matting project.

 This project uses Deep Learning and accepts monocular images or videos as input, which can better achieve real-time portrait matting with good performance.